Norshahrul Idlan

-Norshahrul Idlan bin Talaha (born 8 June 1986) is a Malaysian professional footballer who plays as a forward.
+Norshahrul Idlan bin Talaha (born 8 June 1986) is a Malaysian former professional footballer who played as a forward.
 From 2007 to 2022, he represented the Malaysia national team.
-He popularly known as Mat Yo by Malaysian football fans.
+He is most popularly known as Mat Yo by Malaysian football fans.

 Career

 Perak

 Norshahrul was born in Besut, Terengganu.
-Sekolah Rendah Kebangsaan Jertih, Terengganu and start playing football for his state Terengganu since 1998.
-After that, he attended a secondary's school Sekolah Sukan Bukit Jalil; form 1 to form 5.
-Then, he promoted to play for Perak in 2004.
+His talent in football started at Sekolah Rendah Kebangsaan Jertih, Terengganu, where he rose up to represent Terengganu in the National Schools Sports Council of Malaysia tournament (MSSM football tournament) in 1998.
+Later, he attended his secondary education at Sekolah Sukan Bukit Jalil from form 1 to form 5.
+He was involved in most national under-age groups' teams and youth levels before Perak FA secured him a professional contract in 2004.

 UPB-MyTeam

 He later signed by the newly created club, UPB-MyTeam FC.
 He was one of the team's key players and score 16 goals in all competition for the club.

 Kelantan

 Norshahrul join Kelantan in late 2009.
 He was part of their 2010 Malaysia Cup-winning team.
 Norshahrul won two awards at the 2010 Anugerah Bola Sepak Kebangsaan 100Plus-FAM as the Best Forward and Most Valuable Player.
 He won three times in a row 2010,2011 and 2012 for Anugerah Bolasepak Kebangsaan 100Plus-FAM and Piala Supermokh Best Forward.